 Darvocet A500 Side Effects

-Note: This document contains side effect information about acetaminophen / propoxyphene.
-Some of the dosage forms listed on this page may not apply to the brand name Darvocet A500.
+Note: This page contains information about the side effects of acetaminophen / propoxyphene.
+Some of the dosage forms included on this document may not apply to the brand name Darvocet A500.

 Applies to acetaminophen / propoxyphene: oral tablet